-Taking defensive driving keeps your ticket off of your driving record. your insurance company doesn’t like it when you get speeding tickets and will raise your premiums for the next three years.
-According to industry research, full coverage insurance increases $600 over this period, $270 for liability only.
-Adding this to the $200+ dollars in fines and not leaving for work five minutes earlier becomes real expensive!
+Taking defensive driving keeps your ticket off of your driving record.
+Unfortunately, your insurance company doesn’t like it when you get speeding tickets and will raise your premiums for the next three years.
+According to industry research, full coverage insurance increases by $600 dollars over this period and $270 dollars for liability only.
+Adding this to the $200+ dollars in fines and not leaving for work five minutes earlier becomes really expensive!

 On the other hand, insurance companies like it when you take defensive driving.
 Depending on your carrier and your coverage, you could save tens to hundreds of dollars on your premiums just by having defensive driving on your record.

-Wait, you said that taking defensive driving for my ticket was only going to cost me around $140.00 bucks. that’s right, Leadfoot.
+Wait, you said that taking defensive driving for my ticket would only cost me around $140.00 bucks.
+That’s right, Leadfoot.
 Your ticket is actually going to make you money.
-Imagine how much money your six hours would have made you without a ticket.
+Imagine how much money your six hours would have made without a ticket.

 So, How Long Do I Have to Finish Defensive Driving?

-That depends on whether you are asking when the court is going to want your certificate returned or how much time you’ll spend completing the course earning that certificate.
+That depends on whether you are asking when the court will want your certificate returned or how much time you’ll spend completing the course earning that certificate.

 Waiting until Day 89 is stressful and potentially far more expensive as you’ll likely be facing expensive overnight shipping.

 Waiting until Day 91 is worse.
-Missing your deadline will result in your citation fine coming due immediately and the addition of that ticket to your driving record.
+Missing your deadline will result in your citation fine coming due immediately and adding that ticket to your driving record.

 “But I already paid the administrative fee to take defensive driving!” you cry.